 What is hoovering?
 Hoovering is often a part of the narcissistic abuse cycle, it's when the narcissist tries to “suck you back in” after the discard.
 This can be drama-related or it can be an attempt to reconcile the relationship or to get you to break no contact....

 78 Ways Narcissists Gaslight You (Narcissist Gaslighting Examples) - If you are in a toxic relationship (or think you are), then you are looking for an example of gaslighting - just to make sure you're on the right track, right?
 Or maybe you just need a little...

 The overwhelming feeling of being the one at fault, the cause of the breakdown of the relationship - the persistent feeling of not being enough, hard to love.
 Feeling like you're the reason the abuse happened.
 Often feeling totally broken and alone and as if you...

 How To Get Over Your Ex: Stop Feeling Addicted to Your Narcissist Right Now!
 This is how you can finally stop thinking about your narcissist and change your mind.
 We're going to cover 5 ways to figure out how to move on from your breakup and stay with no contact with...

 Narcissists guilt trip you like crazy - and who among us hasn't been on one of those?
-Only sociopaths are able to NEVER feel guilt - and for those of us who do feel it, guilt is distressing and draining.
+Only sociopaths are able NEVER to feel guilt - and for those of us who do feel it, guilt is distressing and draining.
 More help with guilt trips - playlist here.
-There doesn't seem...
+After the...

 What do you do when a narcissist gets you into an hours-long "discussion" meant to manipulate you into doing what they want - or into keeping your thoughts to yourself about something they have done wrong.
 I call this a narcissistic filibuster.
 It's sort of the...